nataliemarleny/Casing/README.md

 ## ⃝ Thank You

 A warm thank you to Twitter and [Oliver Turner](https://twitter.com/oliverturner) for help with the name.<br><br>
-Thank you from all of my heart to everyone at Framer for building such an awesome tool and a supportive [community](https://framer.com/community/)
+Thank you with all of my heart to everyone at Framer for building such an awesome tool and a supportive [community](https://framer.com/community/)